trust-mfn-berlin/animals-as-objects/vault/material.dead-animals.md

 <figcaption>

 _Decorated grave of a pet at the animal cemetery.
-(Photo: Eileen Klingner.
-All rights reserved.)_
+(Image: Eileen Klingner.)_

 </figcaption>